v1.2.0 — Cinematic Video Export

 Does the app work offline?

 Yes, with a caveat.
-The EXIF-writing and GPX-matching features work completely offline.
+EXIF writing, GPX matching, GPS track recording, and the 3D flyover all work completely offline.
 The interactive map view and reverse geocoding require a network connection (Apple Maps tiles and the geocoder API are online services).

 How do I delete a GeoLog journal?